Trinitysudo/ElysiumClient/README.md

 ---

 ## 🚀 Quick Start
-1. Download the latest Source Code
+1. Download the latest Source Code Run the Run_Elysium.bat
 2. Run it — no setup required

 ---